nanxiaobei/hugo-paper/README.md

 A simple Hugo theme inspired by the popular iOS note-taking app, Bear.

 Oso strives to be beautiful, fast, and accessible.
-All without JS!
+All with minimal JS!

 ## Lighthouse

-[My personal blog](raulcodes.com) uses this theme and I aim to consistently score as perfectly as I can on Google's Lighthouse tool.
+[My personal blog](raulcodes.com) uses this theme and I aim to consistently score as highly as I can on Google's Lighthouse tool.

 Report from May 4, 2021: